Gissio/radpro/docs/install-gc01.md

   * Select option: the ok/power or right/settings key.
   * Bo back: the left/back key.

-On the FNIRSI GC-01, Rad Pro can store up to 6084 data points.
-At normal radiation levels, this allows for 2 days of data at 1-minute intervals, 10 days at 5-minute intervals, 31 days at 10-minute intervals, 95 days at 30-minute intervals, and 190 days at 60-minute intervals.
+On the FNIRSI GC-01, Rad Pro can store up to 6072 data points.
+At normal radiation levels, this allows for 4 days of data at 1-minute intervals, 10 days at 5-minute intervals, 31 days at 10-minute intervals, 94 days at 30-minute intervals, and 189 days at 60-minute intervals.

 The FNIRSI GC-01 HV profile values are:

-* Factory default: 10 kHz frequency and [to-do] duty cycle.
+* Factory default: 10 kHz frequency and 75 % duty cycle.
 * Optimized: [to-do] kHz frequency and [to-do] duty cycle.
 * Energy-saving: [to-do] kHz frequency and [to-do] duty cycle.